It’s a new year!

 In 2010 Assange was under investigation by the Swedish police for allegations of sexual assault made against him.
 Two accounts of sexual molestation, one of illegal coercion and one of rape.

-Assange denied the allegations and claimed they were just a pretext for him to be extradited from Sweden and kept in the United States because of the confidential documents he exposed with WikiLeaks.
+Assange denied the allegations and said that they were made purely so that he could be taken from Sweden and kept in the United States, so he could be silenced and punished for the confidential documents he exposed with WikiLeaks.

-A European arrest warrant was issued by Swedish authorities on 6th December, meaning that Assange would need another European state to arrest and transfer him so that he can be put on trial or kept in detention.
+A European arrest warrant was issued by Swedish authorities on 6th December, meaning that Assange would need another European state to arrest him so that he can be moved to another country that isn’t the US, and put on trial or kept in detention.

 Assange turned himself into the London police, and he was released on bail within ten days.